pentandra/proposals/decision-trees-workflow-approach/index.md

 Each should have a persistent identifier and include versioning capabilities

 :   The persistent identifier and versioning capabilities are handled in the
-    SVG's linked metadata.
+    linked metadata.
 In the proof-of-concept, this will be more a manual process.

 There should be a manual/template to enable adaptation by others